dabbu-knowledge-platform/cli/readme.md

 To copy a file from one drive to another drive, use the `copy` (short form for **c**o**p**y) command as follows:

 ```
-cp <path to file that you want to copy> <path to destination folder>
+copy <path to file that you want to copy> <path to destination folder>
 ```

 For example, if I want to copy a file (say, `School Project.docx`) from my `Personal` folder on `g:` (where I have set up a Google Drive account) to the `Work` folder on `c:` (where I have set up my hard drive), I would type the following and hit `enter`:

 ```
-cp "g:/Personal/School Project.docx" c:/Work/
+copy "g:/Personal/School Project.docx" c:/Work/
 ```

 Notice two things: